-Key takeaways: A Roth IRA can contain any financial asset that holds a traditional IRA.
+Key takeaways: A Roth IRA can contain any financial asset that holds a traditional IRA, including Roth IRA Gold.
 It's best to maintain investments that would otherwise generate substantial taxes; those with high growth potential, large dividends, or high levels of turnover are good options.
 There are a variety of investment options that investors can choose from to create a portfolio for their Roth IRA, a type of individual retirement account with tax advantages.
 Compared to traditional IRAs, a key feature of Roth IRAs is that they can grow tax-free, even though contributions to funds are not tax-deductible.

 Greater diversification can be achieved by investing in assets from different geographical regions.
 Investors should also focus on minimizing costs, because costs are an important factor in determining long-term returns.
 A few basic index funds, including exchange-traded funds (ETFs) and conventional mutual funds, may be sufficient to meet the diversification needs of most investors at minimal cost.
 At first glance, the tax efficiency of ETFs may seem to make them a favorite fund option, since they don't distribute capital gains regularly.